What is this course?

 - Creating a User Story Map

-- How to refine and groom User Stories
+- How to refine User Stories

 - Reviewing User Stories against INVEST Criteria